Codecademy/ugc/content/kyrathompson/how-to-convert-css-to-scss.md

 }
 ```

 Then we can call it anywhere we want.
-Let’s try this by pretending we have a class called `.highlight` where we want to use our mixin in, we can write the following:
+Let’s try this by pretending we have a class called `.highlight` where we want to use our mixin, we can write the following:

 ```css
 .highlight {